ZFTurbo/classification_models_3D/README.md

  * segmentation models 3D
  * driven_data_repo - code for training and inference on real dataset

-### Potential problems
+### Unresolved problems

-There is no DepthwiseConv3D layer in keras, so repo used custom layer from [this repo]( https://github.com/alexandrosstergiou/keras-DepthwiseConv3D) by [@alexandrosstergiou]( https://github.com/alexandrosstergiou/keras-DepthwiseConv3D) which can be slow.
+* There is no DepthwiseConv3D layer in keras, so repo used custom layer from [this repo]( https://github.com/alexandrosstergiou/keras-DepthwiseConv3D) by [@alexandrosstergiou]( https://github.com/alexandrosstergiou/keras-DepthwiseConv3D) which can be slow.
 Also it doesn't work in tf.keras, so you can't use MobileNets in there.
+* There is no imagenet weights for 'inceptionresnetv2' and 'inceptionv3'.

 ### Description